usabilla/usabilla-u4a-ios-swift-sdk/MigrationGuide.md

 The method returns a boolean that specifies whether or not the initialization was successful.

-**The method only checks if the appId passed as a parameter is a valid UUID.
+**To reduce the network usage the method only checks if the appId passed as a parameter is a valid UUID.
 It does not check whether or not that it actually exists in the Usabilla database.**

 ### Targeting - Sending events to the SDK